Lisa Marie carved her musical path as she bore Elvis’ legacy | Times Leader

 The album was well-received and certified gold, even though she didn’t play publicly very much, and it hit No. 5 on the Billboard 200 chart.
 Her first single “Lights Out” reached a No. 18 peak on Billboard’s Adult Pop Airplay.
 Over her career, she sold 836,000 albums, while her songs have drawn 9.5 million official streams in the U.S., according to Luminate.

-Hughes said he still regularly plays the for his students when he teaches about Elvis.
+Hughes said he still regularly plays the “Lights Out” music video for his students when he teaches about Elvis.

 “It is such a compelling and a complicated take on the legacy and on her role in it.
 It’s not about him.
 I mean, it is, but it’s really about her,” said Hughes.